Dragomegak/mainWebsite/README.md

 ## To Do:

-Fix refresh routing.
 Add 404 routing & component.

 ## Wishlist To Do:

 Add Study Section w/ Youtube playlist links.
 Tinker with some backend to maybe add email form to contact-info page.
-Tinker with RestAPI so I can streamline adding repo list to projects.
+Tinker with RestAPI so I can streamline adding repo list to projects, can be used for listing descriptions as well.

 ## Useful topics: